-In the following article, we will examine the reasons why companies choose it, as well as the questions that should be asked to candidates who work with this technology.
+In the following article, we will look at why companies choose it, as well as the five questions to ask when interviewing developers who work with this technology.

 Why choose the .NET framework for your projects?